-There was a difference of \$80,000 between the original budget and the final amended budget for the general fund.
+There was a difference of \$350,000 between the original budget and the final amended budget for the general fund.

-- The difference between the original budget and the final amended budget was attributed to an additional \$80,000 funding to the City of Mission for the Schuerbach Road Paving Project.
-Pavement of this road will enable tourists and citizens to visit the NABA Butterfly Park. - Actual expenditures were \$367,603 less than final budget.
+- The difference between the original budget and the final amended budget was attributed to an additional \$250,000 funding to the City of Mission for the Bryan Road Overpass Project.
+The City of Mission, with the help from MEDC and Texas Department of Transportation will be constructing a highway that will connect the Anzalduas Bridge to Highway 83.
+The connection will require an overpass over the current Bryan Road, which connects to various businesses and the industrial park. - MEDC also committed \$100,000 per year to the Shary Golf Course for machinery and equipment obtained through a four-year capital lease. - Actual expenditures were \$812,431 less than final budget.
 The difference was in the MEDA incentive program.
 Due to the slow economy, fewer businesses were enticed to come to the City of Mission.

-The original revenue budget wasn't amended in FY 2008.
+The original revenue budget wasn't amended in FY 2009.